Suzanna-Linn/slua/docs/moving-lljson.md

 print(lljson.encode(shelter))</code></pre>

-There are several websites where to copy-paste JSON and show it well formatted, like <https://jsonlint.com/>:
+There are several websites where to copy-paste JSON and show it well formatted, like <https://jsonlint.com/>.

+Generated JSON:
 <img src="images/json1.png" alt="json example 1">

 An example with SLua data types: